MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

 ### WebSlate

 * After upgrading, WebSlate game objects may encounter an internal shader error.
-If so, navigate to the **Inspector** view of your WebSlate and ensure that the selected shader is set to `UnlitWebSlate`.
+You can navigate to the **Inspector** view of your WebSlate and ensure that the selected shader is set to `UnlitWebSlate`.
 * After upgrading, your visual scripting graph may still reference the legacy `WebView` type.
-If so, manually update this reference to the correct `WebSlate` type.
+You can manually update this reference to the correct `WebSlate` type.